-- The total volume of CO2 allowance transfers between unaffiliated firms was 41.6 million, up from 14.2 million allowances in the previous quarter and from 35.6 million allowances in the fourth quarter of 2013. - Seventy-two percent of the volume of CO2 allowance transfers between unaffiliated firms occurred in the last three trading days of each month, and 51 percent of the volume occurred in the last three trading days of 2014.
-Most of these transfers resulted from the final settlement of RGGI futures contracts. - The share of CO2 allowances that were held by compliance entities and their affiliates at the end of the fourth quarter of 2014 was 81 percent (out of approximately 403 million allowances in circulation).
-Approximately 66 percent of the allowances in circulation will be needed for second control period compliance, while the remainder will likely be banked for future control periods.
+- The total volume of CO2 allowance transfers between unaffiliated firms was 34.4 million, down 20 percent from 43.1 million allowances in the previous quarter, but up 15 percent from 29.8 million allowances in the first quarter of 2014. - Fifty-nine percent of the volume of CO2 allowance transfers between unaffiliated firms occurred in the last three trading days of January, February, or March.
+This is typical as transfers often result from the final settlement of RGGI futures contracts.
+The day with the highest volume was February 25 (just before the compliance deadline), which accounted for 24 percent of the quarterly volume of CO2 allowance transfers between unaffiliated firms. - The share of CO2 allowances that were held by compliance entities and their affiliates at the end of the first quarter of 2015 was 62 percent (out of approximately 154 million allowances in circulation).
+This excludes allowances that will be surrendered for second control period compliance.